mathigatti/awebsite/_posts/2020-04-19-reaction-diffusion.md

  **Understanding formula by implementing it**

    What we need is defining a concentration value for each point in space, which will be changing while time goes by:

   `C(x, t)`

  Lets imagine time is discrete: t in [0 1 2 3 4 5 6 7 ...]

- For each moment t, for each x in space:  we are defining C, the concentration of ink, accordingly to a constant that represents the rate of diffusion [D]; and a value obtained from the how the concentration in x changed according to its neighbourhood in the previous step [ N(x, t-1)].
+ For each moment t, for each x in space:  we are defining C, the concentration of ink, according to a constant that represents the rate of diffusion [D]; and a value obtained from how the concentration in x changed according to its neighbourhood in the previous step [ N(x, t-1)].
 For example, by taking the difference of the value of x and the average of its neighbourhood at t-1.

 So our discrete interpretation of the formula would look something like this: